calvinmorett/calvinmorett.github.io/_posts/2024-03-30-contextmenuwindows.md

 Just the Beginning
 ------------------

 This is just an example of what you can do.
-There are a ton of possiblities and ways to improve your productivity through a little creativity, within the Context Menu, here are a few more ideas:
+There are a ton of possibilities and ways to improve your productivity through a little creativity, within the Context Menu, here are a few more ideas:

 *   Rename every file in a folder
 *   Open Command Prompt and 'cd' / Change Directory to the current folder
-*   An option for Defraging a Drive
+*   An option for Defragging a Drive
 *   Open any type of text document in Notepad
 *   Quick launch a Python Script, Program, or Batch file